Essay #1: My Own Road to Writing

 - First-person pronouns (I, me, my, we, us our) are perfectly acceptable.
 The Kristi Stone essay would not have been better if she had written like this:

 After a taste of success, writing became an obsession.
 One liked it almost as much as chocolate.
 As this writer moved from one grade to the next, the praise continued to follow.
 A little less explosive than fourth grade, but adequate.
-Eventually as the joy of expressing thought on paper palled a little, a new thought hit one: Honey, there's money in this.
+Eventually as the joy of expressing thought on paper palled a little, a new thought hit one: One can make money in this.

 - I asked for at least two pages, but do not panic if you come up with three or four.
 Just write it.